rainbowdashlabs/sql-java/docs/02/delete.md

 WHERE column_1 = value_1;
 ```

-Lets try to write a statement which would delete the user with id 10 from our users table:
+Let's try to write a statement which would delete the user with id 10 from our users table: